Sciss/Desktop/README.md

     "de.sciss" %% "desktop-mac" % v
     "de.sciss" %% "desktop-linux" % v

-The current version `v` is `"0.11.0"`.
+The current version `v` is `"0.11.1"`.

 ## building

-Desktop currently builds against Scala 2.13, 2.12, using sbt.
+This project builds with sbt against Scala 2.13, 2.12, Dotty.
 The last version to support Scala 2.11 was 0.10.4.

 To build sub project `"desktop-mac"`, you need either OS X with Apple's EAWT extensions, or otherwise the dummy [OrangeExtensions](http://ymasory.github.io/OrangeExtensions/) are used.